 GALS will make known to all students which competitive sports it will offer during the school year.
-Any student wanting to participate in a competitive sport not offered at GALS is welcome to do so according to the DPS policy at their neighborhood school.
+Any student wanting to participate in a competitive sport not offered at GALS is welcome to do so according to the DPS policy at their neighborhood school, or at a GALS Partner school.
 GALS will do its best to accommodate all students who wish to participate in competitive sports.